Depression is one of the most misunderstood and misdiagnosed mental illnesses in America today. It affects nearly 19 million adults every year.

 Deep breathing has proven effective for many people in overcoming depression and anxiety.
 Deep-breathing exercises stimulate the parasympathetic nervous system, which is responsible for activities when the body is at rest.

 Yoga is a great activity to combine with deep breathing, as it puts the body into relaxing poses.
 Among its many health benefits, enhanced moods and a relaxed mentality are especially helpful for depressed people.
 Take a look at our post about the benefits of yoga for all the encouragement and information you need to get onto the mat today.

 9) Pet Therapy

 Improved mental health from pets is well documented; which is why many hospitals and nursing homes promote pet therapy for their patients.
 Visit your local animal shelter or online pet finder to learn more about bringing a new fur kid into your home.
 Don’t have the money or space for a dog of your own?
 Don’t worry.
 Check out Wag! and find out how you can walk a local dog today.

-Aquariums also help reduce anxiety and depression.
+Aquariums also help reduce to anxiety and depression.
 The sound of running water is soothing, and watching fish swim promotes tranquility.
 Why do you think so many dentists and doctors set up fish tanks in waiting rooms?